gronono/trainos/docs/mbr.md

 When the BIOS starts, it loads the first sector of the disk into memory at address `0x7C00`, and then executes the code at that location.
 This first sector is called the "Master Boot Record" and has a size of 512 bytes.

 The code executed by the BIOS is called the bootloader.
-Its main task is to search for an active partition and boot the operating system cont
+Its main task is to search for an active partition and boot the operating system.

 There are multiple ways of organizing the MBR. `parted` and `fdisk` appear to use the "Structure of a modern standard MBR" defined on the [Master boot record Wikipedia page](https://en.wikipedia.org/wiki/Master_boot_record#Sector_layout). ained within that partition.